dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 Interestingly, I have also been recently reading completely unrelated book by Benoit Mandelbrot.
 It was interesting to stumble upon his testimony about invariants in the context of financial engineering:

-> Invariances make life easier.
+> Invariance makes life easier.
 If you can find some [market] properties that remain constant over time and place, you can build better and more useful models and maker sounder [financial] decisions - Benoit B. Mandelbrot, "The (mis)Behaviour of Markets"

 **Conclusion: When approaching a problem look for things which don't change - the invariant or the conserved quantity.
 Finding it and taking advantage of the related symmetry often simplifies a complex problem.**